Jawad Tabrizi

 Tabrizi was another prominent student of the late grand Ayatollah Sayyid Abu al-Qasim al-Khoei, and one of the leading religious authorities that came to light after the death of al-Khoei.

 Early life and education

 Tabrizi was born in Tabriz, to Ali Kubar, a merchant, and Fatima Sultan.
-He claimed descent to the Prophet Muhammad through his mother, who was a Sayyida.
+He claimed descent from Muhammad through his mother.

 Education

 He began his academic education in school, and completed his matriculation in Tabriz.
 However, he did ended up changing his mind, and going to the Islamic seminary.
 His family were not encouraging, since at that time, the government of Pahlavi dynasty was continuously pressuring the clerical class of the country.
 However, his family eventually accepted his fact, and Tabrizi began his Islamic education.